How Oregon is importing the SEC to the Pac-12

 Auburn began last season by defeating eventual Pac-12 champion Washington in Atlanta 21-16, all but immediately erasing the Pac-12's playoff hopes.
 Oregon players and coaches know that this season's opener will likely go a long way toward reviving or ending the Pac-12's 2019 playoff hopes.

 Lemieux calls the opener a statement game for this program, especially with the changes made to get closer to looking like this exact opponent.
-But he also understands that Oregon has to "carry the torch for the Pac-12," as the conference looks to regain national respect.
+But he also understands that Oregon has to "carry the torch for the Pac-12" as the conference looks to regain national respect.

 That's a lot of pressure for a team that won just nine games last year, but Lemieux and Dye, who have now seen three different head coaches in four springs, say a win would galvanize the conference and this program.
 If the Ducks want to deliver on their front-runner status and return some national respect to Eugene, beating Auburn is a must.